-Sørensen begins by endorsing what might be called the root meaning of exploitation in Marx: "Exploitation, for Marx and in this discussion, means that there is a causal connection between the advantage and disadvantage of two classes.
-This causal connection creates latent antagonistic interests that, when acted upon as a result of the development of class consciousness, create class conflict" (Sørensen, p.
-1524).
-The pivot of this definition is the idea of antagonistic interests: "Interests may be said to be antagonistic when the gain of one actor, or a set of actors, excludes others from gaining the same advantage" (p.
-1524).
-An exploitation-centered concept of class, therefore, sees class relations as structured by processes of exploitation that causally generate antagonistic interests.
+Sørensen begins by endorsing what might be called the root meaning of exploitation in Marx: "Exploitation, for Marx and here, means that there is a causal connection between the advantage and disadvantage of two classes.
+This causal connection creates latent antagonistic interests which, when acted upon as a result of the development of class consciousness, creates class conflict."
+(Sørensen mss, p2).
+The pivot of this definition is the idea of antagonistic interests: "Interests may be said to be antagonistic when the gain of one actor, or a set of actors, excludes others from gaining the same advantage."
+(Sørensen mss, p1).
+An exploitation-centered concept of class, therefore, sees class relations as structured by processes of exploitation which causally generate antagonistic interests.

 The central problem, then, is figuring out what properties of social relations in fact generate such antagonistic interests.
-Sørensen argues, correctly I believe, that the traditional Marxist strategy of basing such an account in the labor theory of value is unsatisfactory.
+Sørensen argues, correctly I believe, that the traditional

+Marxist strategy of basing such an account in the labor theory of value is unsatisfactory.
 He proposes a simple and straightforward alternative by identifying exploitation with economic rents.
-Owning assets of various sorts gives people a stream of income-call this returns on owning the asset-when those assets are deployed in production or exchanged in a market.
+Owning assets of various sorts gives people a stream of income - call this returns on owning the asset - when those assets are deployed in production or exchanged in a market.
 The "value" of the asset to an individual is defined by the total returns one obtains from that asset during the period in which one owns it.
-We can then define a special counterfactual: the returns to the asset under conditions of "perfect competition."
-Any return to the asset above this counterfactual is a rent: "The difference between the actual rental price and the competitive price is what is called an economic rent. . . .
-Rents are payments to assets that exceed the competitive price or the price sufficient to cover costs and therefore exceeding what is sufficient to bring about the employment of the asset" (Sørensen, p.
-1536).
+We can then define a special counterfactual: the returns to the asset under conditions of "perfect competition".
+Any return to the asset above this counterfactual is a rent: "The difference between the actual price and the competitive price is what is called an economic rent....Rents are payments to assets that exceed the competitive price or the price sufficient to cover costs and therefore exceeding what is sufficient to bring about the employment of the asset."
+(Sørensen mss, p20)